 Since Men Don't Cry, they can't very well be seen with Ocular Gushers or, worse, Inelegant Blubbering.
 So the macho tragic hero will often only shed a single, sparkling tear, to accent his pain while making sure he keeps his awesome machismo.
-Used particularly in fantasy fiction, during a flashback to the tragic past.
+Used particularly during a flashback to the tragic past.

 In film and TV, the equivalent is the usually stoic hero's eyes getting watery, upon which the more emotional supporting cast will express their surprise to see a show of general empathy.
 The reply?
 "It's nothing, I've just got a little sand in my eyes."